-IIT start-ups and start-up projects are looking for investors or business partners coming from financial and/or industrial related sectors.
+IIT start-ups are looking for investors or business partners coming from financial and/or industrial-related sectors.

 Advanced Microturbines srl is an IIT start-up based on an IIT patented technology.
 It deals with the technical and commercial development of a 1-Euro-coin shaped small turbine conceived to generate small but strategic amounts of electric energy in remote areas where it is not possible or convenient to use cables, but where air or gas pressure is available.
 The product can make the energy distribution network more efficient and supply the necessary energy to sensors of “off-grid” applications.